 - How can I learn to deal with anxiety?

 - A list of great resources for fighting anxiety.

 Ready to start the journey toward finding peace?
 Let’s get started.

 What is Anxiety, and What Can I Do About It?

 We have all experienced anxiety and fear.
 In fact, it would be nearly impossible to learn many life lessons without it.
 As a baby grows and develops, they need the ability to sense fear so that they will be able to learn about themselves, others, and the world.
 From fear, they will learn what to avoid.
 Fear is necessary for survival—anxiety, not so much.

-Living busy, over-committed lives can keep us living in chronic anxiety, which can signal a need for help and some life changes.
-How can you tell if you’re experiencing anxiety or fear?
+Living busy and over-committed lives can keep us trapped in chronic anxiety, which can signal a need for help and some life changes.
+So how can you tell if you’re experiencing anxiety or fear?